linode/docs/docs/guides/networking/dns/how-to-understand-ip-addresses/index.md

 ## Finding Your IP Addresses via the Linux Command Line

 {{< note >}}
-If you are trying to find the IP addresses of a Linode Compute Instance, you can do so from the Networking tab of the Linode's page.
+If you are trying to find the IP addresses of a Linode Compute Instance, you can do so from the Cloud Manager.
 See [Managing IP Addresses on a Compute Instance](/docs/guides/managing-ip-addresses/#viewing-ip-addresses).
 {{< /note >}}

 1. On Ubuntu and most Linux systems, the `ip addr show` command displays all networking information.
 The IPv4 address of the system is shown in the `inet` field, while the IPv6 address is referred to as the `inet6` address.